devtut/generate/docs/php/how-to-break-down-an-url.md

 ---
-metaTitle: "How to break down an URL"
+metaTitle: "PHP - How to break down an URL"
 description: "Using parse_url(), Using explode(), Using basename()"
 ---